LeonardoHenriqueAzevedo/Financial-Controller/README.md

 # Financial Controller
+# ✔️ Project
-Financial controller with all controls options(+, - and remove items).
-The financial controller was made with HTML, CSS and Javascript.
+Financial controller made to manage all your finances with all controls options(+, - and remove items).